zealofzebras/HibpClientValidator/README.md

 # HibpClientValidator
-Client Validator for MVC (both Core and Framework) that validates passwords against the https://haveibeenpwned.com/ password database.
+Unobtrusive jQuery Validation plugin that validates passwords against the https://haveibeenpwned.com/ password database.
 It will not tell how many times a password has been used as it is not relevant.
 If it has been leaked, it should not be used again.

+Additionally a Client Validator for MVC (both Core and Framework) is provided

+## Usage and installation in Asp.Net MVC

-## Installation
+### Installation

 ```powershell
 Install-Package Sustainable.Web.Mvc.HibpClientValidator
 ```

-## Usage
+### Usage

 In the models that you want to check (hint: `RegisterViewModel` and `ChangePasswordViewModel` are good candidates)